OXID-eSales/developer_documentation/update/eshop_from_53_to_6/database.rst

 We provide update SQL scripts for each OXID eShop edition.
 We divided them into two files:

-* one file with queries, where you can not loose data while the execution and
+* one file with queries, where you can not lose data while the execution and
-* one file with queries, where you can actually lose data while the execution.
+* one file with queries, where you will lose data while the execution.

 So we expect, that you read the second file especially carefully!